lfernandezcall/cucumber-basket/README.md

 # Cucumber Basket
 This repo contains full-stack MEAN project created for managing a library of recipes.
-This project is a _mobile friendly website_, take care of if you want to use it on your desktop.
+At the moment this project is a _mobile friendly website_.

 ## INSTRUCTIONS